uet-ee-par-comp/spring2020/README.md

 Use GCC auto vectorize options in the compile the application of Exercise 4.
 Mesaure and report the execution time after GCC auto vectorization.

 ## Submitting the assignment
 Submit the assignment as a single ZIP file.
-Name the file as your `prog_assn_1_<your roll number>`.
+Name the file as `prog_assn_1_<your roll number>`.
 The zip file must contain different directories for the abover exercises and a single PDF file that contains the measurement results.